GeorgeAyob/Sorting-Visualizer/README.md

 1. Introduction
-The application consists of an interface which allows the user to explore different sorting algorithms, not only getting a visual output of the sorting process, but also receiving useful statistic on the algorithm itself (time complexity, actual time utilized, etc.…)
+The application consists of an interface which allows the user to explore different sorting algorithms, not only getting a visual output of the sorting process, but also receiving useful statistic on the algorithm itself (time complexity, actual time utilized, etc.

 2. Application Architecture
 The application is going to be built in Java, using the JavaFX library to implement the GUI.
 The